-Our lawful ground of processing your personal data to send you marketing communications is either your consent or our legitimate interests (namely to improve the quality or scope of the Learning English in Bristol website).
+Our lawful ground of processing your personal data to send you marketing communications is either your consent or our legitimate interests (namely to improve the quality or scope of the Learning English in Bristol and Beyond website).

 Under the Privacy and Electronic Communications Regulations, we may send you marketing communications from us if (i) you asked for information from us about our goods or services or (ii) you agreed to receive marketing communications and in each case you have not opted out of receiving such communications since.
 Under these regulations, if you are a limited company, we may send you marketing emails without your consent.
 However you can still opt out of receiving marketing emails from us at any time.

 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by emailing us at firstname.lastname@example.org at any time.

 If you opt out of receiving marketing communications this opt-out does not apply to personal data provided as a result of other interactions with Learning English in Bristol and Beyond.

 Your data will be stored on our database and so your personal data will be shared with the database providers.
 It will also be accessible by our IT support providers.
 We require these providers to respect the security of your personal data and to treat it in accordance with the law.